ceydanurilhan/ceydanurilhan/README.md

 ### Hi there 👋 I'm Ceydanur İlhan 🙋🏼‍♀️

-I'm senior computer engineering student in Çanakkale Onsekiz Mart University.
+I'm senior year computer engineering student in Çanakkale Onsekiz Mart University.
 Also I'm co-organizer at GDG Çanakkale and organizer at WTM Çanakkale.
 I'm interested in Machine Learning.
-Currently I'm intern at Envepo Software.

 - 🔭 I’m currently working on React